The stories that were read the most on reality blurred in 2018, from Michael Carbonaro to Bob Harte, Survivor to Gold Rush.

 On reality blurred, almost six million stories were read this year, and I’ve gathered together those that were most-frequently read—by regular readers like you, fans who shared stories on social media, or people who were in search of information and turned to Google while watching TV.

 It’s that time of year: When we look back at our lives—and pop culture—to think about what affected us most during the previous 12 months.
 In reality TV, this was a year of stasis.
-There was nothing that broke out or changed the game in any significant way.
-Though there are many, many shows debuting on… continue reading
+There was nothing that broke out… continue reading

 The stories that were most-read, most-searched-for, and most-shared this year on reality blurred, from Big Brother to Survivor to The Real World.